 This is actually a group of art and archaeological museums located in Piazza del Campidoglio, on top of the Capitoline Hill in Rome.
 It consists of Palazzo dei Conservatori, Palazzo Senatorio, Palazzo Nuovo, Galleria Congiunzione, New wing (Sala Marco Aurelio) and Centrale Montemartini.

-Some of the main works of art hosted in these museums are: the bronze she-wolf nursing Romulus and Remus, statue of the “Dying Gaul” and Colossus of Constantine.
+Some of the main works of art hosted in these museums are the bronze she-wolf nursing Romulus and Remus, a statue of the “Dying Gaul” and Colossus of Constantine.

-There are also many archaeological artifacts dating back from Bronze age and works of art from early 19th century.
+There are also many archaeological artifacts dating back from the Bronze age and works of art from the early 19th century.

-Please dedicate entire day for visit of this museum complex.
+Please dedicate the entire day to a visit to this museum complex.

 Location: Vatican City, Rome